-Lunch at JEF Ghent, Belgium!
-Are you looking for a bargain around noon in Ghent?
-Then you will find it at this restaurant: lovely flavors for little money.
+Let’s go for lunch at JEF Ghent, Belgium today!
+Are you looking for a lunch bargain around noon in Ghent?
+Then you will find it at this fab restaurant: lovely flavors for little money.

-Dinner at my hubby’s colleague in Ghent?
-Sounds like a good opportunity to roam the Ghent streets again!
-It’s been what, 3 years ever since we’ve visited this student city.
+Well that sounds like a good opportunity to roam the Ghent streets again!
+It has been what, 3 years since we have visited this vibrant student city since the last time.

 So first things first: where will we go for lunch?

 The Flemish Foodies are the talk of the town these days: 3 young chefs who already have pocketed some Michelin stars in the past.

 All 3 have a popular restaurant in Ghent: Kobe’s De Vitrine, Jason’s JEF Ghent and Olly’s Volta.

 Well you certainly know the drill: visit the restaurant’s website, leaf through their menus, also scroll through some reviews on Tripadvisor to see how the plates look like.

 And it seems like Jason’s in poll position in the end.